mskian/n8n-workflow-manager/README.md

 - PHP for API
 - n8n webhook GET for trigger the workflow
+- n8n API for GET the workflow status (IS ACTIVE OR INACTIVE)
 - MYSQL PDO database for ON and OFF conditon validation
 - Bulma CSS Framework